renrihui8415/Terraform-Infrastructure-As-Code-AWS/README.md

-# This is for the project to create my own website.
-I share this so as to keep track of the website building.
+# This is for the project to create a website using AWS, Python, Java, and SQL.

 # Architecture overview